gcanti/fp-ts/docs/modules/ReadonlySet.ts.md

 ## elem

-Test if a value is a member of a `ReadonlySet`.
+Tests whether a value is a member of a `ReadonlySet`.

 **Signature**